lidofinance/lido-python/README.md

 - get_operators_keys(operator_data) -> operator_data - fetches and adds keys to operator_data
 - validate_keys_mono(operator_data) -> operator_data - validates keys in single process and adds validation results to operator_data
-- validate_keys_multi(operator_data) -> operator_data - validates keys in multiple processes and adds validation results to operator_data
+- validate_keys_multi(operator_data) -> operator_data - validates keys in multiple processes and adds validation results to operator_data, requires a main function (see example)
 - find_duplicates(operator_data) -> operator_data - finds duplicate keys and adds results to operator_data

 - fetch_and_validate() -> operator_data - combines fetching operator data and running all validations on it - useful when you would be running all validations on data anyway